2 hours 5 mins

-Peel the zest from 2 lemons (avoiding too much bitter white pith) and place in a small saucepan with 3 of the rosemary sprigs, the honey, sugar and water.
+Peel the zest from 2 lemons (avoiding too much bitter white pith) and place in a small saucepan with half of the rosemary sprigs, the honey, sugar and water.

 Heat the pan up to boiling point and then set aside to steep and cool for a couple of hours.
 Once cool, strain the aromatic syrup into a jug.